Narrowband Imaging Beginners Guide

 A motorized filter wheel is recommended when shooting with narrowband filters.
 Without it, you are forced to manually swap filters throughout the night (if necessary), which is time-consuming and impractical.

-Differences are evident from filter to filter within narrowband filters.
 This results in refocusing for each filter.
 When the difference between filters is determined this information can easily be inputted into a computerized focuser.

 For this reason, a motorized focuser for your telescope is practical to have.